FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 ..
 R8

-Some of the disadvantages of using LaTeX approach to typesetting is (1) Designing a whole new layout is difficult.
+Some of the disadvantages of using LaTeX approach to typesetting are (1) Designing a whole new layout is difficult.
 (2) LaTeX is not a word processor, that is the document author is not expected to worry about presentation details like the size of font, for example.